-Technical Coordinating Committee (TCC) - The TCC is an advisory committee to the BOD, MPO and ReGIS.
+Technical Coordinating Committee (TCC) - The TCC is an advisory committee to the BOD, and the MPO.
 This committee serves as the base steering committee for all transportation planning studies.
-Membership of the TCC is comprise of technical staff from the City of Shreveport, City of Bossier City, Bossier Parish Police Jury, Caddo Parish Commission, SporTran, Port of Shreveport-Bossier, Shreveport-Caddo Metropolitan Planning Commission, Bossier City / Parish Metropolitan Planning Commission, LaDOTD (District 04 and Headquarters), FHWA, FTA, Shreveport Regional Airport, Barksdale Air Force Base, and staff from NLCOG.
+Membership of the TCC is comprise of technical staff from the City of Shreveport, City of Bossier City, Bossier Parish Police Jury, Caddo Parish Commission, SporTran, Port of Shreveport-Bossier, Shreveport-Caddo Metropolitan Planning Commission, Bossier City / Parish Metropolitan Planning Commission, DeSoto Parish Police Jury, Webster Parish Police Jury, LaDOTD (District 04 and Headquarters), FHWA, FTA, Shreveport Regional Airport, Barksdale Air Force Base, and staff from NLCOG.
 The members meet as needed to provide planning and engineering guidance to the MPO's Transportation Policy Committee in dealing with issues of the MPO's transportation programs.
 Inclusion of improvement projects into the MPO program (TIP) and regional, long range planning issues are brought forth during a typical TCC meeting.